w3c/web-advertising/success-criteria.md

 ![Advertising Funds the Open Web](images/success-criteria-1.png)

+Advertising Funds the Open Web

 The following sections outline the key interests and principal goals for each stakeholder group.

 #### Interests of Society